moulecorp/pasthis/README.md

 4. Make sure that the folder is _readable_ and _writable_ by www-data, since this is required by php to be able to create the sqlite database

-It is recommanded to call the cron method on a regular basis to avoid an unwanted growing database and to delete expired pastes (also as a security concern).
+It is recommended to call the cron method on a regular basis to avoid an unwanted growing database and to delete expired pastes (also as a security concern).
 To do this on a GNU/Linux machine edit the /etc/crontab file and add the following line:

 		@daily www-data php /path/to/pasthis/index.php

 Be aware expired pastes are deleted when requested or when the cron method is called.
-Without the previous cron configuration, their deletetion can't be ensured.
+Without the previous cron configuration, their deletion can't be ensured.
 They just won't be displayed.

 ## Tips